YJW1999/Lockfree_Graph_CPP_implementation/README.md

 We assume all read and write are atomic.

 There is only 1 path.
-Firstly, a 'cur' reads the head of linked list of vertex i, then use a while loop to go through the linkled list, all these read operations are atomic.
-Inside the while loop, there is a sub path that has a write operation.
-This relies on a comparison between two consistent variables.
-The linearization point is after atomic write operation, since it is atomic, the state keeps consistent, thus, the function is linearizable.
+The linearization point is in line 113 'cur->edge.second.fetch_add(increment)'.
+The fetch_add is an atomic write.
+Also, it relies on two conditions, the first one is 'cur' is true in line 111 which all read operations are done atomically.
+The second condition is in line 112 'cur->edge.first == j' is true, this comparison is between two consistent variables, thus, this path is linearizable.

 5. dec_label()